emrecoban/my-voice/README.md

 # My Voice
-An Android app helps disapled people.
+An Android app helps disabled people.
 The project's aim is to help disabled people to able to communicate more easily with people who do not know sign language.
-Disapleb people can play the ready sentences in the screen.
+Disabled people can play the ready sentences in the screen.

 ## Development
 During the development process the feedbacks from the disabled people who used the app was taken.